Canonical sequences of optimal quantization for condensation measures: Condensation measure with self-similar measure satisfying

 By Case~I and Case~II, we can assume that $\ga_n$ does not contain any point from the open interval $(\frac 15, \frac 25)$.
-Reflecting the situation with respect to $\frac 12$, we can also assume that $\ga_n$ does not contain any point from the open interval $(\frac 35, \frac 45)$.
-Hence, the proof of the proposition is complete. \end{proof}
+Reflecting the situation with respect to $\frac 12$, we can also assume that $\ga_n$ does not contain any point from the open interval $(\frac 35, \frac 45)$. \end{proof}